thomas-institut/apm/src/db/README.md

 ## Systems Settings

-Currently the only system setting stored in the database is the database version number in the table ```ap_settings```
+Currently, the only system setting stored in the database is the database version number in the table ```ap_settings```

 ## System Users